-Dr. Hauser leads the Medical Weight Loss Program in the Stanford Bariatric Surgery and Medical Weight Loss Clinic.
-She is a board-certified specialist in internal medicine, and lifestyle medicine.
-She also holds the position of Clinical Associate Professor of Medicine, General Surgery and, by courtesy, Primary Care and Population Health.
+Dr. Hauser is the Obesity Medicine Director of the Medical Weight Loss Program in the Stanford Lifestyle and Weight Management Center, formerly known as the Stanford Bariatric Surgery and Medical Weight Loss Clinic.
+She is a board-certified specialist in internal medicine and lifestyle medicine.
+She also holds the position of Clinical Associate Professor of Medicine, General Surgery, and by courtesy, Primary Care and Population Health.

 Beyond delivering patient care and medical education, Dr. Hauser is a prevention researcher and Le Cordon Bleu-trained chef.
 She combines her skills to help patients move away from lifestyles that lead to chronic disease and toward those that promote health and well-being.